22 Март 2023

 - Eurostat: Gender pay gap statistics

-The COVID-19 pandemic is having vast implications on health, well-being, quality of life, the labour market and the economy.
-It is also having a multifaceted impact on gender equality at work and at home.
+The COVID-19 pandemic has had vast implications on health, well-being, quality of life, the labour market and the economy.
+It has also had a multifaceted impact on gender equality at work and at home.
 Promoting gender equality is at the heart of the EU policy response to the crisis, in line with the Gender Equality Strategy.

 - European Commission: How will the COVID-19 crisis affect existing gender divides in Europe?